CSTR-Edinburgh/snickery/README.md

 Output of the systems evaluated in that paper can be heard [here](<http://homepages.inf.ed.ac.uk/owatts/papers/IS2018_snickery/>).

-See section *Hybrid text-to-speech synthesis with Merlin* below for details on using other parts of the code - which is less well tested and documented - to build other types of systems.
+See section *Exemplar based speech waveform generation for text to speech* below for details on using other parts of the code - which is less well tested and documented - to build other types of systems.

-## Setting up
+### Setting up

 Clone repository: